olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/retirement.md

     - /tyk-cloud/account-and-billing/retirement/
 ---

+## Introduction

+This page explains what it means when your Tyk Cloud account goes into retirement and what your options are when it does, from account reinstatement to closure.

 Your plan will go into [retirement](/docs/glossary/#retirement) in the following scenarios:

 * Your subscription is manually unsubscribed by your Billing Admin